Oven logo

 Connections

 You can retrieve a list of connections for a project, or you can retrieve a single connection by providing its name.
+If no name is passed, it refers to project's default IAM connection.

 proj_connections: List[Connection] = proj.connections

-proj_redshift_conn = proj.connection("my_redshift_connection_name")
+proj_redshift_conn = proj.connection("<my_redshift_connection_name>")

 Each Connection object has several properties that can provide information about the connection.